Skip to main content

 Keeping an Eye on Performance

 When you first move to an automated system, it’s tempting to go hands-off right away.
-Don’t do that.
-Especially in the early days, monitor how the bot behaves.
-Watch how TradingView’s alerts fire and see if the trades actually make sense.
-Are the trades aligned with your original logic, or did a formatting error cause a buy at the wrong time?
+Don’t.
+Especially early on, monitor how the bot behaves.
+Watch how TradingView’s alerts fire and see if the trades make sense.
+Are the trades aligned with your logic, or did a formatting error cause a buy at the wrong time?

-As you gain confidence, you can step back.
-Still, it’s wise to peek in from time to time, just to ensure no unexpected glitches have crept in.
+As you gain confidence, you can step back, but it’s still wise to check in occasionally to ensure no unexpected glitches have crept in.

 Adjusting Strategies as Markets Shift

 Markets don’t stand still.
-Conditions that worked a month ago might fail miserably now.
+Conditions that worked a month ago might fail now.
 Maybe you designed your strategy around a trending market, but we’re stuck going sideways.
-Perhaps your alerts are triggering too often, resulting in a flood of small, pointless trades.
-Or maybe they’re too rare, causing you to miss out on good entries.
+Perhaps your alerts are triggering too often, resulting in a flood of small trades, or they’re too rare, causing you to miss good entries.

-In any case, revisit your TradingView rules.
+Revisit your TradingView rules.
 Tighten or loosen your alerts.
 Experiment with new indicators or timeframes.
-Just remember to update the alert conditions and ensure the bot still understands the revised messages.
-Consider paper trading any big changes first, so you don’t gamble real funds on unproven tweaks.
+Update alert conditions and ensure the bot still understands the revised messages.
+Consider paper trading big changes first so you don’t risk real funds on unproven tweaks.

 Troubleshooting Common Problems